San Diego, Californialemonlaw2019-04-11T08:57:11-07:00

 Enforcing one of these claims at trial is not like going to small claims court – you’ll have to master complex rules of evidence and civil procedure just to give yourself a decent shot at justice.
 Of course, you can always negotiate a settlement – but the manufacturer or the auto dealer is not likely to take you seriously unless you demonstrate the ability to win in court.
 That is where I come in.

 Most lawyers operate “jack of all trades” practices where they handle a wide variety of cases.
 Right from the beginning, I decided this was not the type of practice I wanted to develop.
 Since 1988, I have been practicing exclusively in the areas of California lemon law and auto dealer fraud.
-Long ago, I decided to become California’s foremost lemon law attorney.
+Long ago, I decided to become recognized as the foremost lemon law attorney in California.

 The California Lemon Law